PublicDataWorks/complaint-manager/README.md

 If you are a city looking to adopt Police Data Manager as a tool for Complaint Intake, you can check out the guide to [setup a new city instance](https://publicdataworks.github.io/pdm-docs/technical-content/new-city-setup/new-city-setup-instructions.html)

+If you are looking to contribute to this repo, take a look at [our contributor guidelines](https://publicdataworks.github.io/pdm-docs/technical-content/contributing.html).

 ## Local Development Setup

 ### Platform Considerations